-We need Short Breaks Carers of all ages and from all walks of life.
+We need Share the Care carers of all ages and from all walks of life.
 You will be given ongoing training and support.

 About Share the Care

 Providing a short break for a child or young person with a disability can be very rewarding.

 Share the Care is a South Gloucestershire Council scheme to provide regular short breaks for disabled children, including those children with learning difficulties, autism and physical impairments.
 Short breaks care builds upon long term relationships with a child or young person and their family.
 It suits people who can offer short overnight breaks and who feel positive about disabled children and young people.

 How does Share the Care work?